 How To Install Synthetic Grass Over Pavers

-Although concrete and pavers are considered ‘different’, the same approach works for both.
-Follow the steps applied to concrete floors when it comes to pavers, and you will get the same results.
+Although concrete and pavers are considered to be different, the same approach of laying turf works for both surfaces.
+Follow the above steps under “How To Install Artificial Turf On Concrete” when it comes to pavers, and you will end up with the same pleasant results.

 How To Lay Artificial Grass On Sand